-In the percentage of stocks above their 200-day moving average, we ended this week at 22.40%…down again last week’s reading of 29.40%.
+In the percentage of stocks above their 200-day moving average, we ended this week at 29.40%…down slightly from the 35% reading last week.
 The most bullish thing a stock can do is go up and we’re seeing more stocks going up and trade above their long-term moving average, so the longer we’re above our 15% threshold the better.

 While we had been using the Nifty 100/Nifty Small-Cap 100 ratio as our gauge of Large/Small-Cap performance, we recently swapped it out for the Nifty 50/Nifty Small-Cap 100 ratio.
 We’ve written two extensive pieces on this ratio (Article #1 and Article #2) and feel that it is a better representation of risk appetite.
 And more importantly, it gives us a clear level to judge it as bullish or bearish.

-This ratio was largely unchanged over the last week, but we’re still below our key level of 2.30 so this remains supportive of the bull case.
+The ratio rallied a bit this week, signaling some strength from Large-Cap stocks, but we’re still below our key level of 2.30 so this remains supportive of the bull case.

-Prices continue to stabilize above support at 1.91 in the Nifty Bank/Nifty 100 ratio and grind higher.
+Prices continue to stabilize above support at 1.91 in the Nifty Bank/Nifty 100 ratio.
 While it may seem like we’re not making upward progress, it’s important to note that NOT making downward progress is also a major positive.
 As the largest sector of the market, outperformance, or at least in-line performance, is what we’re looking for.

-“Safe haven” US Treasury Bonds, which serve as a benchmark for Interest Rates around the world, made new all-time lows (for the second week in a row).
+“Safe haven” US Treasury Bonds, which serve as a benchmark for Interest Rates around the world, made new all-time weekly closing lows (for the second week in a row).
 This is indicative of risk-off behavior among market participants and signals that money continues to flow into Bonds.
-This remains one of the largest risks to Equities as an asset class and is something we’re monitoring.
+This remains one of the largest risks to Equities as an asset class and is something we’re monitoring closely.